01-edu/public/subjects/mobile-dev/bloc-counter/README.md

 }
 ```

-- go to bloc/counter_bloc.dart and create `CounterBloc` class which extends from `CounterBloc`
+- Go to `bloc/counter_bloc.dart` and create a `CounterBloc` class that extends `CounterBloc`.

-> 💡 note: you can generate bloc files using vscode extension
+> Note: you can generate bloc files using vscode extension.

-- implement override of `mapEventToState` function in `CounterBloc` class, so it will be switching between different events, and return value as an int.
-In our case we only have case with increment state
+- Implement an override of the `mapEventToState` function in the `CounterBloc` class, so it switches between different events and returns the value as an `int`.
+In our case, we only have a case with an increment state.

-### Part 3 (UI and getting data)
+### UI and getting data

-- Inside MyApp class wrap your home page with BlocProvider class.
+- Inside the `MyApp` class, wrap your home page with a `BlocProvider` class.

 ```jsx
 return MaterialApp(